MMM-ATM/.github/README.md

 ## Requirements

 MMM is intended to be built on an x64 POSIX-compliant OS (UNIX, Linux, Cygwin, etc.) with a Fortran 90 compiler.
 The rest of this README will assume that you are running an x64 Linux system with a BASH shell.
-Support for the Windows OS is included via Cygwin (www.cygwin.com), although the compiler options may be more limited.
+Support for the Windows OS is included via compiling with gfortran using Cygwin (www.cygwin.com) or by compiling with ifort.
 Building on other architectures may be possible but has not been tested.
 Users and developers are welcome to send in their experiences building MMM on different architectures.

 The `make` command must be installed in order to use the included make files.